Phone-GWP-group

 The material that your bottle boxes are manufactured from has a direct impact on how well they perform in transit (as well as their appearance)

 However, the differences are noticed elsewhere.
-Most notable is the cost savings, with less material being used overall, minimised shipping costs (as the material is less bulky) and storage (again due to less bulk).
+Most notable is the cost savings, with less materials being used overall, minimised shipping costs (as the material is less bulky) and storage (again due to less bulk).

 How colours and appearance can influence consumer behaviour

-Adding logos and consistent brand identity
+Adding logos and a consistent brand identity

 Branded bottle boxes